Research Impact at Ohio State

 Albert Tuttle

-Most famous for presenting a commencement address in 1890, "The University of Utopia" which described the land-grant ideal of education to produce useful and dedicated citizens who seek to improve the world as they find it—that is, The Ohio State University.
+Most famous for a commencement address, "The University of Utopia" which described the land-grant ideal of education to produce useful and dedicated citizens who seek to improve the world as they find it—that is, The Ohio State University.

 David Staley